SergeyOlontsev/kudu/docs/design-docs/non-covering-range-partitions.md

-The proposed changes to the client meta cache are a straightforward extension of the existing meta cache functionality, but they expose an edge case around handling non-existent range partitionss.
+The proposed changes to the client meta cache are a straightforward extension of the existing meta cache functionality, but they expose an edge case around handling non-existent range partitions.
 In particular, every operation on a non-existent range partition will cause the meta cache to request tablet location information from the master.
 This includes easy to avoid cases such as the application continually writing to non-existent range partitions, but it